mattermost/docs/source/process/training.rst

 3. (Chair and Co-Chairs) Run through the agenda, which comprises one or more of the following items:

-  - **Introduction**: One of the founders does an introduction to the meeting.
+  - **Introduction:** One of the founders does an introduction to the meeting.
-  - **Week 2 welcomes of new team members**: New team members introduced on their second week by their manager, or optionally by the new team member themselves.
+  - **Week 2 welcomes of new team members:** New team members introduced on their second week by their manager, or optionally by the new team member themselves.
-  - **Main topics**: Examples include: Series A marketing announce; FOSDEM event; key use cases and stories from customers to understand how they use Mattermost.
+  - **Main topics:** Examples include: Series A marketing announce; FOSDEM event; key use cases and stories from customers to understand how they use Mattermost.
 Links to publicly shared documents or slides may be included in meeting notes.
-  - **Feedback**: At end of meeting, concludes meeting with a reminder to share feedback via survey.
+  - **Feedback:** At end of meeting, concludes meeting with a reminder to share feedback via survey.

 **After meeting:**